pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

    FSDP Peak Memory Usage using Auto_wrap policy

-Compared with FSDP without setting the auto_wrap_ploicy where all the layers were placed in one FSDP unit, we can see the impact of communication overhead in CUDA event timing, as it took a bit longer in this case.

 *CPU Off-loading*: In case the model is very large that even with FSDP wouldn't fit into gpus, then CPU offload can be helpful here.

 Currently, only parameter and gradient CPU offload is supported.
 It can be enabled via passing in cpu_offload=CPUOffload(offload_params=True).